jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

         return this->launch_commands(future, {this->write(), this->read(0, i2c::I2CFinish::FORCE_STOP)});
     }
 @endcode
-In this code, one raed and one write commands are generated and sent to the I2C Manager for execution (immediate or deferred, depending on the I2C Manager associated to the device); the write command writes all bytes from `GetDatetimeFuture`, i.e. one byte; the read command reads as many bytes as expected by `GetDatetimeFuture`, i.e. one byte.
+In this code, one read and one write commands are generated and sent to the I2C Manager for execution (immediate or deferred, depending on the I2C Manager associated to the device); the write command writes all bytes from `GetDatetimeFuture`, i.e. one byte; the read command reads as many bytes as expected by `GetDatetimeFuture`, i.e. one byte.
 At the end of the I2C transaction (end of read command), a "STOP" condition is generated, releasing the